NewBww/vuesic-player/README.md

 ![Loggedin playlists Page](docs/img/playlistpage-loggedin.png "playlist page when loggedin")

-- you can view tracks in playlist
+- you can view tracks in the playlist

 ![playlist overlay](docs/img/playlist-overlay.png "playlist page when loggedin")

-- create playlist by click add playlist
+- create a playlist by clicking Add playlist

 ![create playlist overlay](docs/img/playlist-create.png "playlist overlay create")

-- update playlist by click meatballs menu button
+- update the playlist by clicking the meatballs menu button

 ![update playlist overlay](docs/img/playlist-update.png "playlist overlay update")

-- delete playlist by click bin icon but you can delete playlist that created by you
+- delete the playlist by clicking the bin icon but you can delete the playlist created by you

 ![delete playlist overlay](docs/img/playlist-delete.png "playlist overlay delete")